-One of Forbes’ 30 Under 30 Mark Wright, says that you cannot expect people to pay for your product or service if you wouldn’t.
-Too often, entrepreneurs or small business owners don’t believe or use their own product.
-This causes doubt in the customer’s eyes and distances the business from their target audience.
+One of Forbes’ 30 Under 30 Mark Wright says that you cannot expect people to pay for your product or service if you wouldn’t.
+Too often, entrepreneurs or small business owners don’t believe or use their own products.
+This causes doubt in the customer’s eyes and distances the business from its target audience.

 Ultimately I am firm believer of the concept of “eating your own dog food”.
 That basically means that you should use and believe in your own product or service.

 Inspirational speaker Melody Hossaini believes in the transformation of business trends, saying that small business owners and entrepreneurs should be wary of how the world is changing.
 According to Hossaini, people now value brands that are more transparent rather than private– which changes the way that brands can interact with their consumers.

 We are moving away from a ‘private’ world in so many ways – this is of course evident most greatly in social media and how we ‘share’ so much of our lives, ourselves and our work instantly across so many platforms.
 We literally ‘share’ things we see and things we are thinking about.
 The culture is shifting and opening possibilities for people to hear or see something and want to connect relevant people to it- whether through a ‘@mention’ on social media or saying in person ‘Oh sounds great – you should speak to this person or that person’.
 If we continue to keep things to ourselves out of fear, the only thing we will be left with, will be untapped potential.

 9. Don’t Do It Alone

 Founding editor of All Top Startups and expert on small business, Thomas Oppong, introduces the idea that everyone needs help at some point in the lifespan of their business.
 Entrepreneurs need to understand that having help is okay because running a business alone is too much work and requires too many different talents.